-The Partnership expects to have sufficient liquidity including cash on hand and available credit agreement borrowings to continue to support long-term commitments and ongoing operations despite uncertainties associated with the outbreak and continued spread of COVID-19.
+The Partnership expects to have sufficient liquidity including cash on hand and available credit agreement borrowings to continue to support long-term commitments and ongoing operations despite uncertainties associated with the COVID-19 pandemic.
 The Partnership does not have any near-term senior note maturities.
-While the Partnership's operations and financial performance has been impacted by COVID-19, it is a rapidly evolving situation and the Partnership cannot predict the ultimate impact that COVID-19 will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
-The Partnership was in compliance with its debt covenants as of December 31, 2021.
+The Partnership cannot predict the duration or magnitude that the COVID-19 pandemic and ongoing commodity price volatility will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
+The Partnership was in compliance with its debt covenants as of March 31, 2022.

-The Partnership's cash and cash equivalents at December 31, 2021 and September 30, 2021 were \$4 million and \$14 million, respectively.
-The Partnership's debt outstanding at December 31, 2021, totaled \$2,766 million (including current maturities of long-term debt of \$1 million and short-term borrowings of \$205 million).
+The Partnership's cash and cash equivalents at March 31, 2022 and September 30, 2021 were \$7 million and \$14 million, respectively.
+The Partnership's debt outstanding at March 31, 2022, totaled \$2,592 million (including current maturities of long-term debt of \$1 million and short-term borrowings of \$30 million).
 The Partnership's debt outstanding at September 30, 2021, totaled \$2,730 million (including current maturities of long-term debt of \$1 million and short-term borrowings of \$170 million).
-Total long-term debt outstanding at December 31, 2021, including current maturities, comprises \$2,575 million of AmeriGas Partners' Senior Notes and \$1 million of other long-term debt, and is net of \$15 million of unamortized debt issuance costs.
+Total long-term debt outstanding at March 31, 2022, including current maturities, comprises \$2,575 million of AmeriGas Partners' Senior Notes and \$1 million of other long-term debt, and is net of \$14 million of unamortized debt issuance costs.

-At December 31, 2021, there were \$205 million of borrowings outstanding under the credit agreement.
-Issued and outstanding letters of credit under the credit agreement, which reduce the amounts available for borrowings, totaled \$3 million at December 31, 2021.
-At December 31, 2021, the Partnership's available borrowing capacity under the credit agreement was \$392 million.
-The average daily and peak short-term borrowings outstanding under the credit agreement during the 2021 three-month period were \$275 million and \$388 million, respectively.
-The average daily and peak short-term borrowings outstanding under the credit agreement during the 2020 three-month period were \$224 million and \$266 million, respectively.
+At March 31, 2022, there were \$30 million of borrowings outstanding under the Credit Agreement.
+Issued and outstanding letters of credit under the Credit Agreement, which reduce the amounts available for borrowings, totaled \$3 million at March 31, 2022.
+At March 31, 2022, the Partnership's available borrowing capacity under the Credit Agreement was \$567 million.
+The average daily and peak short-term borrowings outstanding under the credit agreement during the 2022 six-month period were \$220 million and \$388 million, respectively.
+The average daily and peak short-term borrowings outstanding under the credit agreement during the 2021 six-month period were \$212 million and \$293 million, respectively.